dfoleypivotal/gcp-pcf-workshop/README.md

 ## Required Artifacts
 - The following lab requires an Google Cloud Platform account.
+- A registered domain name is required to deploy PCF.

 <a id="install"></a>
 ## Create PCF platform on GCP using Quickstart.